AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue that could prevent you from previewing email deliveries that were attached to a workflow.
 (NEO-37840)
 * Fixed an issue that could cause valid tables that contained list values to be deleted by the database cleanup workflow.
 (NEO-34911)
 * Fixed an issue that could cause the billing workflow to crash on marketing instances.
+* Fixed an issue which could lead the delivery to be sent to a larger number of recipients than expected.
+(NEO-45108)